How do I calculate the amount I can contribute to my eQRP and profit sharing plan?

 The profit sharing plan will allow you to contribute a maximum of $56,500 ($63,000 if over age 50) per year for 2020 which includes the elective deferral amount ($19,500).

 The profit sharing portion, which is another way of describing the employer contribution can be up to $37,000 in 2020.
 This amount is a maximum of 20% of the wages received by the employee if the business is a sole proprietorship, partnership or LLC.

 If the business is a corporation, the maximum employer contribution is 25% of the wages.

 What are the ongoing responsibilities and costs involved in a eQRP?

 Once you’re set up you’ll generally have little or no ongoing expenses.

-You are required to file a form 5500 with the IRS if you plan has over $250,000 in assets.
-If you have less then $250,000 and less then 100 employees you’re exempt from filing this form.
-You can file the form yourself online or you can have an advisor file the form.
-We recommend having an advisor file the form which costs less then $1000 a year and puts the professional in between you and the IRS, generally a smart idea.
+You are required to file a form 5500 with the IRS if the plan has over $250,000 in assets or has 100+ employees.
+If you have less then $250,000 and less then 100 employees you are exempt from filing this form.
+You can file the form online or you can have your CPA file the form.

-Any asset like real estate or precious metals requires a statement of value or appraisal at least once a year to be used for compliance with plan asset value reporting.
+Any asset like real estate or precious metals requires an annual statement of value or appraisal by a third party.
 Precious metals firms generally do not do this.
-Opul Metals provides its clients complimentary and offers this service to anyone holding precious metals for a minimal fee.

 A plan must have at least one fiduciary (a person or entity) named in the written plan, or through a process described in the plan, as having control over the plan’s operation.
 The named fiduciary can be identified by office or by name.
 For some plans, it may be an administrative committee or a company’s board of directors.